Chocolate For Kids: History, Benefits, And Fun Facts

 Is Chocolate Healthy For Kids?

 Children love chocolate in any form: bar, drink, melted, frosted and even powdered.
-In fact, kids love them so much that you can bribe them with chocolates.
+In fact, they love them so much that you can try some good chocolate recipes for kids learned by heart.
 That said, should kids be eating chocolate every day?
 Is chocolate milk for kids a good idea?

 Well, the jury is out: Chocolate is not bad.